Toucaan/toucaan.docs/docs/core-concepts/space.md

 ### Is Toucaan a Design System?

+Toucaan is a simple css framework.
+It is _not_ a design system and this is intentional.

+Toucaan is aimed at makers who like to design their apps themselves––as in, keep the control over design elements without any debt from outside.
+One of the main reasons why Toucaan doesn't overstep into becoming a design system is to avoid the prescriptive nature of a design system.
+All websites using a design system end up looking the same.
+The idea of pre-built styled components kills the opportunity for the maker to dive in and apply their own design logic (or skill) into the application.

+A design system could be built on top of Toucaan, but that will probably have to live on a separate repository elsewhere.

+### What is the end-goal of Toucaan?

-Toucaan is a _robust and expansive_ design system.
-It aims to cover more mediums on the web than before by using logical separation of viewports namely the desktop, mobile, tablet, vehicle, smartwatch, and TV/projectors etc. Toucaan has a deep focus on **accessibility and scalability**, and architected with **durability and maintainability over the years** as the main pillars of its internal design.
+Toucaan aims to cover more mediums on the web today than a responsive framework could support.
+By splitting the canvas of digital design into industrywide categories of the viewports (or products) like the desktop, mobile, tablet, vehicle, smartwatch, and TV/projectors, Toucaan not only makes room for deep focus on **intrinsically oriented experiences (accessibility and scalability)** but also forces the developer to arrive at an architecture that is both **durable and maintainable over the years.**

-At this stage, Toucaan is also a recipe in motion so all kinds of feedback and contribution is welcome.
+At this stage, Toucaan is a recipe in motion, so all kinds of feedback and contribution are welcome.